 Findings: The EX zone implements the Central Employment map designation of the Comprehensive Plan.
 The zone allows mixed-uses and is intended for areas in the center of the City that have predominantly industrial type development.
 The intent of the zone is to allow industrial and commercial uses which need a central location.
 Residential uses are allowed, but are not intended to predominate or set development standards for other uses in the area.
 The development standards are intended to allow new development which is similar in character to existing development.
 The office and retail function of the building supports the intention of the EX zone.
-The placement of garage access on NW Glisan Street supports the industrial character of the area by allowing a loading dock facing NW 13th Avenue.
-The loading dock feature and other building elements make the proposed development consistent with the existing character of the historic neighborhood.
+The placement of garage access on Glisan Street supports the industrial character of the area by allowing a dock facing NW 13th Avenue.
+The proposed development is consistent with the existing character of the neighborhood for its inclusion of a dock.
 Therefore this criterion is met.